Circuit-Analysis/circuit-analysis.github.io/_sources/chapter-1.md

 ```

-Always answers the question: "How much power is being dissipated" Negative sign tells you whether it is supplied or absorbed.
+Always answers the question: "How much power is begin dissipated?"
+Negative sign tells you whether it is supplied or absorbed.

 ### Conservation of power